Montserrat is a beautiful mountain 60 Kms (37 Miles) from Barcelona, on top of which sits the gorgeous Montserrat Monastery.

-There is lots to see and do at Montserrat.
+There are lots of things to see and activities to do at Montserrat.

 We recommend you understand the Montserrat map before your visit, especially if you are traveling with kids.

-Besides the things to see in and around the Monastery this map also marks out visitor services such as restaurants, washrooms, ATMs, picnic areas, etc.
+Besides the things to see in and around the Monastery, this map also marks visitor services such as restaurants, washrooms, ATMs, picnic areas, etc.